-By 8th Dec, 2019, approximately 27 millions Green Certificates are issued but only about 35,000 were purchased, meaning the market does not work well.
+- By 8th Dec, 2019, approximately 27 millions Green Certificates were issued ーbut only about 35,000 were purchased, meaning the market was not working well.

-Evaluation based on non-hydro power minimum consumption weight in 2018 published by the central government shows many provinces has achieved their quota, which could not contribute to creating a big market size for Green certificate or the direct transfer transaction of excessive consumption amount in the compulsory market.
+- Evaluations based on non-hydro power minimum consumption weight in 2018 published by the central government shows many provinces has achieved their quota.
+This did not contribute to the creation of a big market size for Green certificate or the direct transfer transaction of excessive consumption amount in the compulsory market.

-Currently, Green Certificate does not have its validity period unless it’s sold, meaning it can be carried over to the next year.
-Given the fewer demand of Green Certificate, this can bring a serious problem of the excessive supply of Green certificate.
+- Currently, the Green Electricity Certificate does not have its validity period unless it’s sold, meaning it can be carried over to the next year.
+Given the low demand for Green Electricity Certificates, this can bring a serious problem concerning the excessive supply of Green Electricity Certificates.

-In conclusion, although currently Green Certificate is not very attractive opportunity to the companies who has business in new energy sector because of the market size, the strict qualification for issuance, and some unique transaction rules to regulate the market.
-Nevertheless, the market will grow up and the strict regulation and some rules would be modified by the government to promote renewable energy, so the market could become more attractive.
-For the future opportunity, it is better to understand these mechanisms and to keep an eye on the government policy related to renewable energy.
+In conclusion, although currently Green Electricity Certificates are not very attractive as an opportunity to the companies who have their business in the new energy sector because of the market size, the strict qualification for issuance, and some unique transaction rules to regulate the market.
+Nevertheless, the market will grow and the strict regulation and added rules will be modified by the government to promote renewable energy, so the market can become more attractive.
+For the future opportunities, it is better to understand these mechanisms and to keep an eye on the government policies related to renewable energy.
 By March 2020, official figures on consumption quota obligations in each province will be announced.
 It is highly suggested checking this actual figure.